-- All times shown are Eastern (Toronto) Time. - All classes will have activities, discussion, and groupwork (for Engagement marks), so attendance is strongly encouraged. - Class recordings and slides will be posted to eClass after each class, although they aren't the best replacement for attending class.
-There will be activities in class for Engagement marks within the synchronous sessions that are not available asynchronously.
-Note: Class recordings can take time to process so may not be posted immediately after class (they may take a few days).
+• Classes will include activities (for Engagement marks), so virtual attendance is strongly encouraged.
+Engagement marks within the synchronous sessions are not available asynchronously.

+• Lecture recordings and slides will be posted to the eClass site after each class, although they aren't the best replacement for attending class.
+Note: Lecture recordings can take time to process so may not be posted immediately after class (they may take a few days).